mattjfan/mortality/README.md

     -  In homepage, paste wherever you're hosting the app.
 For me, I'm using Github pages, so it's "mattfan.me/mortality"

 ## Issues
-- Rudimentary current age calculation.
-Not a big issue rn, since it's mainly for personal use, but will make it more flexible and easier to fork in the future.
 - Only shows on start-up.
 As far as I know, this is a limitation with Firefox Quantum, which I can't fix.
 Will update when this changes.
 - Still has source URL in search/nav bar on load.
 Again, I think this is a limitation with Firefox Quantum, will fix when able.